mactul/powermake/README.md

 > While `python makefile.py install` and `python makefile.py --install` takes the `install_location` as an optional argument, this argument has been disabled with the `-i` option, because writing `-bic` would have triggered the install callback with the location `c`

-## Toolchain detection
+### Toolchain detection

 PowerMake infers the various toolchain programs to be used using everything it knows.
 Most of the time, just setting up the C compiler configuration (or the C++ compiler or the linker, etc...) will be sufficient for PowerMake to determinate the whole toolchain.

 > [!NOTE]
-> Only the unspecified fields are inferred, the field explicitly assigned in the json configuration are left unchanged.
+> Only the unspecified fields are inferred, the field explicitly assigned in the json configuration (see [powermake.Config](#powermakeconfig)) are left unchanged.
 The only exception is when CC, CXX or LD env variables are specified (see below)

 The environment variables CC, CXX and LD can be used to overwrite the C compiler, C++ compiler and linker tools path.
 For example, the command below will compile using the afl-\* toolchain.
 The C++ compiler and the linker are inferred from the C compiler (but only if they are not specified in the json configuration).